 What Is Real Estate Seasonality & How Can It Impact The Sale Of Your Home?

 Real estate seasonality is a series of trends in home buying/selling behaviors that repeat year after year.
 Namely, buyers are most active and motivated during the summer months and least interested in making a purchase over the winter.
 As a result, homes listed for sale in early May sell about six days faster than average and for about 0.7% above average.
 Likewise, homes listed in June often sell within the month, while those listed during less favorable real estate seasons stay on-market for almost three months.
-Moreover, selling a house in the winter — especially during October and December — sees the smallest and least frequent above-market-value home sales of any real estate season.
+Moreover, selling a house in the winter — especially during October and December — can see fewer buyers, but that also comes with less inventory and more serious buyers of any real estate season.

 The Pros & Cons Of Selling A House In The Winter